byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Using Eco-Enzyme*

-**Favored usage and dilution ratios with water:**
 Eco-Enzymes can be used safely at full strength, undiluted, on the most sensitive skin.
+Ratios provided are a personal preference, experiment to discover what works best, allow intuition to be the guide.
+Keeping things modular helps to retain creativity.

+**Enzyme to Water dilution ratios:**

-- Hair and body wash - 1:10
+- Hair and body wash - 1:1
-- Mouthwash/Toothpaste - 1:10 or undiluted
+- Mouthwash/Toothpaste - 1:1 or undiluted
 - Warts and fungal infections - undiluted
 - Wound healing, diaper rash wash - 1:10 or undiluted
 - Dish washing - 1:500
-- Fruit and vegetable wash (submerge for 5 min) to remove chemicals and pesticides - 1:200
+- House hold surface cleaning - 3:100
 - Laundry detergent, natural fabric softener - 1:500
 - Evaporative cooler - air freshener - 1:500
 - Insect replant and fertilizer for the garden - 1:500
+- Fruit and vegetable wash (submerge for 5 min) to remove chemicals and pesticides - 3:100 (30ml enzyme to 1 liter water)

 ![enzyme with soap](./enzymeImages/enzymeFinish.jpg)

-***Adding 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme makes a great concentrated de-greaser/cleaner/shampoo.
+***Adding 30ml to 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme makes a great concentrated de-greaser/cleaner/shampoo.
 Drastically reducing consumption and mitigating harmful effects.
 Perfect for dish washing, laundry, shampoo and body wash.***

 ...
 The list goes on.